psychemedia/sin-eater-resources/src/_before_ludlow.md

 We might also note that there is a transmission of elements of the sin-eater ritual via Bagford, perhaps via direct personal communication, or perhaps just via Bagford's reading of Aubrey's manuscript.

 How, then, did Hone come across Aubrey's comments?
-We should note that Hone appears to have been familiar with the term *sin-eater* in December 1824, where the term is mentoned as one of the items to be covered in his forthcoming (at the time) *Every-Day Book*.
+We should note that Hone appears to have been familiar with the term *sin-eater* in December 1824, where the term is mentioned as one of the items to be covered in his forthcoming (at the time) *Every-Day Book*.

 One possibility is that he learned of it from "Brand's Antiquities", which we saw cited one response to Symon's letter to *Notes & Queries*, specifically, *Brand's Antiquities, vol. ii. p.
 247., edit.
 1849*.